jxh01753/pc-pp-1/README.md

 - `react-dom v16.6.1`; and
 - `react-scripts v2.1.1`.

+Clone down this repo, navigate to the directory in your terminal emulator of choice and use `npm i` to install the dependencies.

-You can install these dependencies after cloning down the repo using `npm i` or installing them manually.
-After that, you can start it up using `npm start`.
+After that, you can start up a local version of the app using `npm start`.

 ### Notes